After World War I, Germany's economy suffered from depression and a devaluation of their currency.

 And a peace that will let all of men live in freedom, reaping the just rewards of their honest toil.
 Thy will be done, Almighty God.
 Amen."

-FDR's D-Day Prayer will be added to the World War II Memorial in Washington, D.C., thanks to the efforts of Chris Long of the Ohio Christian Alliance who initiated The D-Day Landing Prayer Act (S 1044), and those who financially donate.
+FDR's D-Day Prayer has been added to the World War II Memorial in Washington, D.C., thanks to the tireless efforts of Chris Long of the Ohio Christian Alliance who initiated The D-Day Landing Prayer Act (S 1044).

 A bipartisan bill was introduced in the House by Ohio Congressman Bill Johnson, introduced in the Senate by Ohio Senator Rob Portman, and signed into law in 2014.